Government so small it could fit inside a woman’s uterus.

-I do understand where anti-abortionists are coming from.
+I do understand where anti-abortionists are coming from when they say that abortion is murder.
 Where they think they are coming from when they try to adopt the label pro-life, and then fail utterly at being pro-life.
 I have two children of my own.
 When I say that people who oppose abortion fail to grasp objectivity on this subject, I do this with my own subjective, anecdotal experience with my own children to back me up.

 My children were persons from the time I knew they existed, and I would have been devastated if anything had kept them from becoming the people that they are today.
 No amount of knowledge concerning the limited nature of their selves while in the womb and even several years after their birth could modify the way I thought of them, treated them.
 They were always going to become adults, people, responsible humans, if only I managed not to screw things up.

 I got lucky, or maybe it was just plodding, methodical planning.
 In any case, they’ve grown up well and I’ve never had to make the kinds of choices that other potential parents have had to make.
-We could have waited and things could have been easier, but you play the hand you are dealt.
-That is a mantra I’ve lived with all my life.
+We could have waited to have children, we could have been more diligent about birth control or could have accessed abortion services that were freely available.
+We could have done either of those things and life would have been easier for us, but you play the hand you are dealt.
+That is a mantra I’ve lived by all my life.

 What was inside the Wife’s womb wasn’t really a person yet.
 Not legally and not scientifically either.
-It was a person to her and me, and we acted like it was a person.
-Caring for ourselves during those nine months in ways that we hadn’t before.
-There was no there, there, no matter what we thought of what was in her womb.
-There was no there, there, no human life, because the markers for life were hers.
+It was a person to her and to me, and we acted like it was a person, caring for ourselves during those nine months in ways that we hadn’t before.
+There was no there there no matter what we thought of what was in her womb.
+There was no there there, no human life, because the markers for life were hers.
 Her breath, her heartbeat, driving nutrients to the growing life inside her.
-Life that emerged and became human in a measurable way some time after birth.
-Possibly long after birth.
+Without her life there would have been no children.
+Life that emerged from her body and became human in a scientifically measurable way some time after birth.
+Possibly even long after birth.

 What proof would I accept that there was a separate and unique human life in the womb, then?
 Prove the existence of the soul.
 I don’t mean have faith that we have one, I mean scientifically prove the existence of the soul.
 That is the evidence that would counter all court decisions and scientific evidence accumulated to date.
 Ensoulment is what believers hang their hats on when they talk about personhood being a part of the fertilized egg.
 Most of them have enough caution not to bring that up as proof these days.